ArkEcosystemArchive/docs-legacy/docs/guidebook/core/development.md

 ## Introduction

-Getting started with the development of ARK Core is much easier compared to the initial release known as `ark-node`.
+Getting started with the development of Ark Core is much easier compared to the initial release known as `ark-node`.
 Everything from the development to the publication of the core is managed by [Lerna](https://github.com/lerna/lerna).

 ## Getting started with Lerna

-Before you can get started with working on ARK Core you need to setup lerna as previously mentioned.
+Before you can get started with working on Ark Core you need to setup lerna as previously mentioned.

 ```bash
 yarn global add lerna